TrueLayer/truelayer-android-sdk-demo/README.md

 artifactory.username=your.artifactory@user.name
 artifactory.apikey=Your-Artifactory-API-Key
 ```
-To connect with the Example Backend you'll need to add the URI as well.
+To connect with Payments Quickstart you'll need to add its URI as well.
 ```groovy
 mobileBackendUri="http://10.0.2.2:3000"
 ```